 Well, I ask you this, who says you have to eat turkey for Thanksgiving?
 If you find a sale on chicken, then eat chicken instead.
 When I was growing up, we had a really small family and my mom was a single parent who struggled to afford a turkey.

-So we would get a small turkey breast for Thanksgiving, or we’d get a few Cornish hens and eat them.
+We would get a small turkey breast for Thanksgiving, or we’d get a few Cornish hens and eat them.
 It was less expensive and what she could afford.
 My sister and I didn’t mind.
 It was still meat for our Thanksgiving dinner.

 I encourage you to cut yourself some slack.
 You don’t have to stick with tradition.
 Make your own tradition, and you may be surprised that people are refreshed by this instead of disappointed.